This Guide Teaches You:

 Micronutrients - Micronutrients are nutrients that the body only needs in trace amounts.
 Examples of micronutrients are most vitamins and minerals.

-Amino Acids - Amino acids are the compounds that make up proteins.
+Amino Acids - Amino acids are the compounds that makeup proteins.
 They are commonly referred to as the building blocks of protein.
 Different types of proteins vary in the types and amounts of amino acids that they contain.

-Glycogen - Glycogen is carbohydrate stored within the human body.
-When carbohydrates are ingested they are stored within muscle tissue and liver as glycogen.
+Glycogen - Glycogen is a carbohydrate stored within the human body.
+When carbohydrates are ingested they are stored within muscle tissue and the liver as glycogen.
 Glycogen is a primary energy source for the body.

 Metabolic Rate - Metabolic rate refers to the rate at which a person's body uses energy.
 A higher metabolic rate will use energy more quickly, leading to a leaner physique.